Four young Nigerians did not like an election's outcome, so they hijacked a plane

 Hours after landing, they freed 123 of the hostages, mostly women, children and foreigners like Yiren.
 The plan was to hold on to the Nigerian VIPs and squeeze the government.
 They released a couple more people the next day.
 Momoh was one of them because he was hypertensive and a hostage situation was not good for his heart.
 Despite their serious threats, the hijackers would later admit they did not want anyone to die on their watch.
 They only wanted to be heard.

-The MAD Demands
+The Mad Demands

 The young hijackers made five clear demands in the initial hours of the hijack, as reported from the control tower in Niamey.
 They asked the Nigerian government to address the unresolved murder of Dele Giwa, the founding Editor-in-Chief of Newswatch Magazine.
 Giwa had been killed by a parcel bomb in 1986, and his assassins remain at large.